deargle-classes/security-analytics-assignments/_labs/lab-github-and-github-pages.md

 Read [this github guide](https://docs.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll).
 The guide will instruct you to install Ruby and Bundler.
 If you're on windows, one of the coolest ways to get Ruby is to [install a linux distro such as Ubuntu using Windows Subsystem for Linux (WSL)](https://ubuntu.com/wsl).
 Read below for some hand-holding tips.

+#### Assuming you're on Windows, do everything from WSL Ubuntu Bash prompt

+If you're on Windows, then _do everything from your WSL Ubuntu instance_.
+Recall that to access your instance, open a command prompt and run the command `bash`.
+That done, everything you do from that bash prompt will be done `on Ubuntu`.
+Then, you can follow whatever website instructions for doing something _on Ubuntu_, without exception.

+For example, the guide will tell you to install Ruby.
+Do this from wsl-ubuntu-bash following the `apt (Debian or Ubuntu)` instructions on <https://www.ruby-lang.org/en/documentation/installation/>:

+    $ sudo apt-get install ruby-full

+#### General Instructions

 General one-time-only steps:

 1. Install the Ruby programming language: